As a physical therapist and someone who loves exploring the great outdoors, I know firsthand the joy and beauty of hiking. #freedom

 Here are some tips on how to prevent toes from hurting when hiking downhill:

-- Use Moisture Wicking Sock: High quality hiking socks can help prevent friction and blisters on your toes.
+High quality hiking socks can help prevent friction and blisters on your toes.
 They can also provide extra cushioning and protection for your toes.
+Some people even find using toe socks for hiking to be very helpful.

 📚 Read my detailed review of the best budget trekking poles on the market.